 Icon or abbreviation

-From the top toolbar in the Components browser you can:
+From the top toolbar in the Components browser, you can do the following:

 For a more detailed description of the component, you can click or tap the information icon next to the component in the Components browser (if available).
 For example, for the Layout Container:

-For even more information about the components available to you see the Component Console.
+For even more information about the components available to you, see Component Console.

 The assets browser shows all assets that are available for direct use on your current page.

-When you open the side panel it will slide open from the left side.
+When you open the side panel, it slides open from the left side.
 Select the Assets tab if necessary.

 To add an asset to your page, select and drag to the required location.
 This can be: